 - Teachers who facilitate participation will receive a certificate to add to their professional development portfolio at the completion of the challenge.

-The Old Parliament House category targets the National Civics and Citizenship curriculum as well as being relevant to every state and territory history curriculum and the Australian History curriculum.
+The Museum of Australian Democracy category targets the National Civics and Citizenship Curriculum as well as being relevant to every state and territory history curriculum and the Australian History curriculum.

 In general students will:

 - Use and evaluate a range of primary and secondary sources.
 A primary document study forms part of the requirements for entries.

 - Demonstrate effective written communication skills, creativity and problem-solving.

 - Evaluate others’ views in order to develop and argue their own.